chkgk/otree_slider_puzzle/README.md

 Interaction takes place in real time.
 See the installation section below on how to set the app up correctly.

+Moves are stored (in a very crude fashion).

 ## Demo
 A [simple demo](https://otree-slider-puzzle.herokuapp.com) is included with the project.